 If you’re interested in further reading, I wrote about some methods for detecting lateral movement when adversaries use Windows Remote Management (WinRM) and Windows Management Instrumentation (WMI) almost exactly one year ago.

-To take a deeper dive into threat hunting for lateral movement and other ATT&CK tactics, watch our Threat Hunting With ATT&CK webinar series.
+To take a deeper dive into threat hunting for lateral movement and other ATT&CK tactics, watch our Lateral Movement webinar series.